-- It manages the hardware and software resources of the system.
-In a desktop computer, these resources include such things as the processor, memory, disk space and more (On a cell phone, they include the keypad, the screen, the address book, the phone dialer, the battery and the network connection).
+It manages the hardware and software resources of the system.
+In c omputers, tablets and smartphones these resources include the processors, memory, disk space and more.

-The second task, providing a consistent application interface, is especially important if there is to be more than one of a particular type of computer using the operating system, or if the hardware making up the computer is ever open to change.
-A consistent application program interface (API) allows a software developer to write an application on one computer and have a high level of confidence that it will run on another computer of the same type, even if the amount of memory or the quantity of storage is different on the two machines.
+The second task, providing a consistent user interface, is especially important if there is more than one of a particular type of computer using the operating system, or if the hardware making up the computer is ever open to change.
+A consistent application programming interface (API) allows a software developer to write an application on one computer and have a high level of confidence that it will run on another computer of the same type, even if the amount of memory or the quantity of storage is different on the two machines.

-Even if a particular computer is unique, an operating system can ensure that applications continue to run when hardware upgrades and updates occur.
-This is because the operating system -- not the application -- is charged with managing the hardware and the distribution of its resources.
+Even when a particular computer is unique, an operating system ensures that applications continue to run when hardware upgrades and updates occur.
+This is because the operating system — not the application — is charged with managing the hardware and the distribution of its resources.
 One of the challenges facing developers is keeping their operating systems flexible enough to run hardware from the thousands of vendors manufacturing computer equipment.
 Today's systems can accommodate thousands of different printers, disk drives and special peripherals in any possible combination.

 Types of Operating Systems

-Within the broad family of operating systems, there are generally four types, categorized based on the types of computers they control and the sort of applications they support.
+Within the broad family of operating systems, there are several types, categorized based on the types of computers they control and the sort of applications they support.
 The categories are:

-- Real-time operating system (RTOS) - Real-time operating systems are used to control machinery, scientific instruments and industrial systems.
-An RTOS typically has very little user-interface capability, and no end-user utilities, since the system will be a "sealed box" when delivered for use.
-A very important part of an RTOS is managing the resources of the computer so that a particular operation executes in precisely the same amount of time, every time it occurs.
+Real-time operating system (RTOS) - Real-time operating systems are used to control machinery, scientific instruments and industrial systems.
+An RTOS typically has very little user-interface capability, and no end-user utilities since the system will be a "sealed box" when delivered for use.
+It is important that an RTOS is managing the resources of the computer so that a particular operation executes in precisely the same amount of time every time it occurs.
 In a complex machine, having a part move more quickly just because system resources are available may be just as catastrophic as having it not move at all because the system is busy.

-- Single-user, single task - As the name implies, this operating system is designed to manage the computer so that one user can effectively do one thing at a time.
-The Palm OS for Palm handheld computers is a good example of a modern single-user, single-task operating system.
+Single-user, single task - As the name implies, this operating system is designed to manage the computer so that one user can effectively do one thing at a time.
+MS-DOS is a good example of a single-user, single-task operating system.

-- Single-user, multi-tasking - This is the type of operating system most people use on their desktop and laptop computers today.
-Microsoft's Windows and Apple's MacOS platforms are both examples of operating systems that will let a single user have several programs in operation at the same time.
-For example, it's entirely possible for a Windows user to be writing a note in a word processor while downloading a file from the Internet while printing the text of an e-mail message.
+Single-user, multitasking - This is the type of operating system most people use on their desktop and laptop computers today.
+Microsoft's Windows and Apple's macOS platforms are both examples of operating systems that lets a single user have several applications in operation at the same time.
+For example, it's entirely possible for a Windows user to be writing a note in a word processor while downloading a file from the internet and printing the text of an email message.

-- Multi-user - A multi-user operating system allows many different users to take advantage of the computer's resources simultaneously.
+Multiuser - A multiuser operating system allows many different users to take advantage of a computer's resources simultaneously.
 The operating system must make sure that the requirements of the various users are balanced, and that each of the programs they are using has sufficient and separate resources so that a problem with one user doesn't affect the entire community of users.
-Unix, VMS and mainframe operating systems, such as MVS, are examples of multi-user operating systems.
+Unix, VMS and mainframe operating systems, such as MVS, are examples of multiuser operating systems.

 With the different types of operating systems in mind, it's time to look at the basic functions provided by an operating system.